abrarhayat/abrarhayat/README.md

 - 💬 Ask me about where you can start on your journey to become a Software Developer
 - 📫 How to reach me: abrarhayat@gmail.com, [@abrar_hayat](https://twitter.com/abrar_hayat)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I completed my undergraduate thesis on Quantum Physics but never persued it professionally
+- ⚡ Fun fact: I completed my undergraduate thesis on Quantum Physics but never pursued it professionally